 Advertisement

-London flats, built in 1913, transition to heat pumps
+Edwardian-era London flats transition to heat pumps

 Heat pumps have to fight against a tide of cynicism but Kensa have gone some way towards putting one myth to bed by installing a ground source heat pump system in an Edwardian-era building in the centre of London.